stl

 ¶

-Apply this STL expression over a continuous interval using CTCS.
+Apply this STL expression over an enforcement interval using CTCS.

 Parameters: